Fiserv/exchange/docs/getting-started/getting-started-instfunding-net.md

 ##  Split Account

 The Funding API can also handle a `split_details` object, which can be used to send amounts to third parties that are boarded on the system.
-For example, if we wanted to include a split of 4.50 to a third party on the system from the submerchants normal revenue, we would include the split details object with a type `CREDIT`
+For example, if we wanted to include a split of 4.50 to a third party on the system from the sub-merchants normal revenue, we would include the split details object with a type `CREDIT`

 <!-- theme: success -->
 >**IH Balance: 100**